linkeddata/dokieli/README.md

 Linked Research's technical approach for MVP:

-* One HTML to rule all HTMLs.
-Used by different CSS - academic paper layouts e.g., ACM, LNCS, or as a W3C-REC :) or even as a slideshow!
+* A single HTML5 Polyglot document.
+It is used by different CSS - academic paper layouts e.g., ACM, LNCS, W3C-REC (fun), or even as a slideshow!
 This is not a yet-another-standard or format!
 It is POSH (plain ol' semantic HTML) and RDF, right off W3C specs.
 * No server required.
 Works on local machine.